-Principle Requirement Compliance Status 7 Register of Interests Conflicts of Interest: Transactions with related parties resulting in conflict of interest are disclosed and a register is maintained for this purpose.
-Conflicts of interest are disclosed when identified and a register maintained.
-8 Respect the rights of shareholders Communication with shareholders: To design communication strategy to promote effective communication with shareholders and encourage their participation.
-Examples: Communication through Annual Reports, Annual General Meetings, or any other means of electronic communication.
-Communication with shareholders is achieved through the Annual Report, AGM and various market announcements made during the year.
-Website: To create and maintain a Website of the listed entity to communicate effectively with shareholders and other stakeholders.
-All matters of importance to be updated regularly on the Website.
-RBG maintains a website and is continuously updating the content for various stakeholders.
-Grievance Redressal Mechanism: To establish a Grievance Redressal Mechanism for Shareholders to address shareholders complaints and grievances.
-RBG has never received a grievance from any of its shareholders.
-A policy is being developed.
+Principle Requirement Compliance Status (Yes/No/N.A.)
+8. Respect the rights of shareholders (Cont'd) Grievance Redressal Mechanism: To establish a Grievance Redressal Mechanism for Shareholders to address shareholders complaints and grievances.
+RBG has not received any grievance from any of its shareholders.
+A policy is being reviewed by the board.
 Shareholders' Complaints: To provide details of shareholders' complaints received and attended to during the year.
 Provide reasons if any complaint is unresolved or unattended.
 No complaints were received from shareholders during the year.
 Corporate Sustainability: To adopt a business approach that creates long-term shareholder value by embracing opportunities, managing risks, maximising profits and minimising negative social, economic, and environmental impacts.
 RBG adopts a sustainable approach to the business.
-Accountability and audit Internal Audit: To appoint internal auditors or an alternative mechanism to achieve the objectives of risk management, control and governance.
+9. Accountability and audit Internal Audit: To appoint internal auditors or an alternative mechanism to achieve the objectives of risk management, control and governance.
 RBG has adequate internal audit mechanisms and personnel to ensure adequate oversight.
 External Audit: To appoint an external auditor who reports directly to the Board Audit Committee.
 RBG appoints an auditor at its AGM annually.
 Rotation of External Auditor: To appoint the external auditor for a fixed term requiring senior partner of the audit firm to rotate once in every three or less financial years.
 RBG ensures rotation of auditors on a regular basis.
-Audit & Risk Committee: To establish an Audit & Risk Committee comprising of at least 3 members of which majority are independent and Chair is not Chair of the Board.
-RBG has an Audit & Risk Committee.
-10 Risk Management Risk Management Policy: To establish a Risk Management Policy to address risk oversight, risk management and internal control.
+Audit Committee: To establish an Audit Committee comprising of at least 3 members of which majority are independent and Chair is not Chair of the Board.
+RBG has an Audit Committee which consists of an independent director as Chair, a non-executive director and FHL Manager Internal Audit.
+10. Risk Management Risk Management Policy: To establish a Risk Management Policy to address risk oversight, risk management and internal control.
 The Policy to clearly define the roles and responsibilities of the Board, Audit committee, management and internal audit function.
-A policy has been developed and is under review for approval of the Board.
+RBG has developed a comprehensive Risk Management Policy awaiting Board review and approval.
 Whistle Blower Policy: As part of risk management strategy, establish a Whistle Blower Policy by creating a mechanism of reporting concerns of unethical behavior, actual or suspected fraud or violation of the listed entity's code of conduct or ethics policy, SPX Rules or Companies Act.
-A policy has been developed and will be reviewed and approved by the Board.
+A policy is in place and being amended as and when required.

-RB PATEL GROUP LIMITED DIRECTORS' REPORT
+DIRECTORS' REPORT

-In accordance with a resolution of the board of directors, the directors herewith submit the statement of financial position of RB Patel Group Limited (the company) as at 30 June 2019, the related statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and report as follows:
+In accordance with a resolution of the board of directors, the directors herewith submit the statement of financial position of RB Patel Group Limited (the company) as at 30 June 2020, the related statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and report as follows: